-This edition of the CWP is the work of a dedicated group of agencies, organizations, and individuals who truly care about the best interests of Los Angeles County's residents and are working to bring the CWP's vision to fruition.
-These contributors are acknowledged in Appendix F. As entities came together to produce this plan, they understood that Los Angeles County water managers, Tribes, other stakeholders, and the public are all in this together and have the opportunity to make things better for generations to come.
+This CWP is the work of a dedicated group of agencies, organizations, and individuals who truly care about the best interests of Los Angeles County's residents and are working to bring the CWP's vision to fruition.
+These contributors are acknowledged in Appendix G. As entities came together to produce this plan, they understood that Los Angeles County water managers, stakeholders, and the public are all in this together and have the opportunity to make things better for generations to come.

-To achieve our collective vision of equitable, sustainable, resilient, safe, clean, and reliable water resources for Los Angeles County, it will be critical that we continue to work together.
+To achieve our collective vision of safe, clean, reliable water resources for Los Angeles County, it will be critical that we continue to work together.
 Public Works is committed to fostering continued collaboration on regional opportunities to generate innovative solutions to complex problems as water management in Los Angeles County evolves.
 It will take all of us to achieve water resilience.